-4.8.1 If a water or recycled water meter fails to register during any period or is known to register inaccurately, the District customer shall may be charged the customer
+4.8.1 If a water or recycled water meter fails to register during any period or is known to register inaccurately, the District eustomer shall may be charged the customer using historical consumption data or, in the absence of historical consumption data, a reasonable average daily consumption based on prior consumption or other reasonable calculation in the absence of historical consumption data.

-- using historical consumption data or, in the absence of historical consumption data, a reasonable average daily consumption based on prior consumption or other reasonable calculation. in the absence of historical consumption data. - 4.8.2 Upon a the customer's written demand and payment of a testing deposit, the District shall will examine and test the original meter through which water or recycled water is being furnished to determine whether it is correctly registering the amount of water or recycled water being delivered through it.
+- 4.8.14.8.2 Upon athe customer's written demand and payment of a testing deposit, the District will replace the meter.
+The District will-shall examine and test the original meter through which water or recycled water is being furnished to determine whether it is correctly registering the amount of water or recycled water being delivered through it.
 If the District determines the original meter is not correctly registering the amount of water or recycled water being delivered through it, the District shall replace the meter.
-The cost of the new meter wil be the testing deposit. - 4.8.3 If the District determines the meter is to registering over two percent (2%) more water than actually passes through it, then the District shall properly adjust the meter or replace the meter, return the deposit, and adjust the customer's bill accordingly.
+The cost of the new metertesting deposit shall will be the testing deposit cost of the new meter. - 4.8.24.8.3 If the District determines the meter isto registering over two percent (2%) more water than actually passes through it, then the District shall properly adjust the meter or replace the meter, return the deposit, and deposit and adjust the customer's bill accordingly.

-If the District determines the meter is registering less than or equal to s not more than two percent (2%) more water than actually passes through it, then the District will may retain the deposit as the testing cost.
+If the District determines the meter is registering less than or equal to s not more than two percent (2%) more water than actually passes through it, then the District will-may retain the deposit as the testing cost.